fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 1. Demonstrate the overridden properties and methods.

-## Use the 'base' keyword in overridden methods to access base class members
+## Use the base keyword in overridden methods to access base class members

 In this task, you use the `base` keyword in overridden methods to access base class members.